BaluHarshavardan99/BaluHarshavardan99/README.md

 ## 🚀 About Me

-* 🔭 Currently working as an **AI/ML Engineer at CBase AI**, building advanced GenAI chatbots, RAG pipelines, and multi-agent systems using LangChain and LLM APIs.
+* 🔭 Currently working as an **AI Engineer at CBase AI**, building advanced GenAI chatbots, RAG pipelines, and multi-agent systems using LangChain and LLM APIs.
 * 🧠 Former **Generative AI Researcher at SUNY RF**, focused on **multi-modal LLMs**, **medical RAG systems**, and **speech-to-text pipelines**.
 * 🌍 Passionate about solving real-world problems with AI across healthcare, enterprise automation, and intelligent interfaces.
 * 💬 Ask me about LLMs, RAG, prompt engineering, AI agents, or deploying scalable GenAI architectures.